chloeloveland/obsidian-backup/Kanban/1034 assessment 3 checking.md

 - [ ] check stochastic follows pseudocode
 - [ ] check distrib follows pseudocode
 - [ ] maybe retry optimising distributive
-- [ ] check all cmd line options implemented
-- [ ] is code well structured and commented
 - [ ] check git log to see if its clear
 - [ ] check optimisation report up to a good standard